microsoft/debug-adapter-protocol/specification.md

     /**
      * The number of unreadable bytes encountered after the last successfully
      * read byte.
-     * This can be used to determine the number of bytes that must be skipped
+     * This can be used to determine the number of bytes that should be skipped
-     * before a subsequent 'readMemory' request will succeed.
+     * before a subsequent `readMemory` request succeeds.
      */
     unreadableBytes?: number;